nablarch-development-standards/nablarch-development-standards-tools/en/README.md

 This document explains how to output table definitions using the report output function of the ObjectBrowser.

-* Automatic generation tool for main exclusive control key classes
+* Automatic generation tool for exclusive control primary key class.
-Automatically generates main exclusive control key classes based on the table definitions.
+Automatically generates exclusive control primary key class based on the table definitions.
 [Physical/Java object mapping definitions](DB-Design/Physical_Type_Java_Object_Mapping_Definition.xls) are required to use this tool.